giordanoDaloisio/rn-calculator/README.md

 1. Make sure to have React Native Cli and the iOS and Android environments properly installed (https://reactnative.dev/docs/environment-setup)
 2. Run one of these commands to install all the required dependencies:

-   if you like to use npm run: `npm install`
+   - If you like to use npm run: `npm install`

-   if you like to use yarn run: `yarn install`
+   - If you like to use yarn run: `yarn install`

 3. To run the application execute these commands:

-   `npx react-native start`
+   - Start the React Native bundler: `npx react-native start`

-   For Android: `npx react-native run-android`
+   - For Android: `npx react-native run-android`

-   For iOS: `npx react-native run-ios`
+   - For iOS: `npx react-native run-ios`

 ## Disclaimer